 Warren told me this was good advice for him, and it might be for other trumpeters as well.
 The trumpet will always be a beast to play, but the challenges of playing jazz on it have grown exponentially due to the recent ascendancy of the saxophone in jazz, particularly the tenor.
 These days trumpeters are expected to be able to keep up with the post-Coltrane saxophone world in terms of endurance, running changes, playing fast, complex lines with lots of notes and so on, all on an instrument with just three valves instead of a bunch of keys and buttons.
 By dint of talent and hard work, many trumpeters have managed this and I salute them for it.
 But, while I often like what I hear from the instrument today, sometimes it seems trying to play more like a saxophone comes at the expense of a trumpeter’s tone, personality, and certainly of contrast within a small group.
 The latter was something Miles Davis was always keenly aware of; in his various quintets Miles always had muscular saxophonists who played a lot of notes to serve as a foil to his more fragile and lyrical approach.
 Trumpeters might do well to keep this in mind and play more sparsely and simply – but with more impact – opposite a more Olympian saxophonist.
 It may sound as though I don’t like the saxophone or think that it’s easy to play, but neither is true.
 I love the saxophone and while I think it’s easier to play than the trumpet, I realize that no instrument is easy to play well.
 It’s just that I fear the growing hegemony of the saxophone may push the trumpet aside, just as it did the clarinet and the trombone, two instruments rarely heard these days outside of larger groups.
 So when I do hear a trumpet these days, I want it to sound more like, well….. you know, a trumpet.

 One of the pleasures of turning to jazz of the thirties and forties is to hear the trumpet played as it was before all of the above started to happen, when the instrument was a key voice, Indeed, when it was king and sounded like it.
-When it wasn’t so much about speed but rather majesty, purity, individuality of sound.
-The music was awash in trumpeters with great time, outsize personalities and pithy melodic ideas, men who projected heat, romantic imagination, bravado, puckishness and, above all, who delivered emotional impact.
-The trumpet has always been a heroic instrument but back it was played more as such.
-Trumpeters back then delighted in things that were unique to their horn, such as smears, glissandos, bent notes, the colouration made possible by various mutes and the actual valves themselves.
+When it wasn’t so much about speed but rather majesty, rhythmic impact, purity and individuality of sound.
+The music was awash in trumpeters with great time, outsize personalities and pithy melodic ideas, men who projected heat, romantic imagination, bravado, puckishness and, above all, who delivered an emotional wallop.
+The trumpet has always been a heroic instrument but back then it was played more as such.
+Trumpeters in that age delighted in things that were unique to their horn, such as smears, glissandos, bent notes, the colouration made possible by various mutes and by the actual valves themselves.

 There are countless examples, but I’ll leave with two that demonstrate what I mean.
 A saxophonist would never play this way, because the saxophone can’t sound like this: